April 2018 Activity Dates

 Prayer Support Group

-The next meeting of the Prayer Support Group in on Monday
+The next meeting of the Prayer Support Group are on Monday

 Open the Book - Hatton Park School.